sylefeb/Silice/learn-silice/formal/README.md

 does not yield the correct results: our compact division is flawed at least on 8-bits!

 ![tutorial results](./tutorial-results.png)
-> **Note:** Temporal induction fails in both cases here.
-The basecase *should* always fail whenever a simple BMC fails, because it is proven using a BMC.
+> **Note:** Temporal induction is *expected* to fail when a simple BMC already fails before.
+>
+> In the case of a BMC timeout, temporal induction may or may not fail.
+> A non-failing BMC can be unsafely assumed in such case.
+>
+> When both the BMC and the temporal induction timeout, nothing can be concluded.

 Visualizing the generated VCD trace in GTKWave yields a strange result: it appears that `192 ÷ 192 = 169`!
 That's strange...
 ![gtkwave vcd tutorial trace](./tutorial-trace.png)